Online Therapy for Gay Men · UK & Europe

 Minority Stress Theory

 The chronic low-grade stress of navigating a world not built for you is real, cumulative, and measurable.
-It shows up in relationships, in the body, in the gap between how you feel and what you show.
+It shows up in relationships, in the body, and in the gap between how you feel and what you show.
 Primary context, not a footnote.

 02